By Cameron Finch, Bloomberg BNA

-A group of investors that claimed it was swindled out of more than $11.25 million worth of pre-initial public offering Facebook shares won its bid to revive securities fraud claims against Venable LLP, which represented the alleged con artist during negotiations (ESG Capital Partners LP v.
-Venable LLP, 9th Cir., 13-56684, 7/11/16).
+A group of investors that claimed it was swindled out of more than $11.25 million worth of pre-initial public offering Facebook shares won its bid to revive securities fraud claims against Venable LLP, which represented the alleged con artist during negotiations.

 The mastermind of the scheme, con artist Troy Stratos, was convicted of wire fraud and money laundering in 2015.
-The ESG managing agent in the deal, Timothy Burns, also eventually pleaded guilty for embezzling investors’ funds13 CARE 1129, 5/29/15.
+ESG’s managing agent in the deal, Timothy Burns, also eventually pleaded guilty for embezzling investors’ funds.

 According to the complaint, Meyer assisted Stratos in hiding his identity, helping him set up a fake company and opening up bank accounts.
 On numerous occasions, Meyer confirmed the legitimacy of “Dennis” and the Facebook deal, investors said.

-Four months after the final ESG payment, investors still hadn’t received their Facebook shares.
+Four months after ESG’s final payment, investors still hadn’t received their Facebook shares.
 When ESG informed Venable that it planned to take legal action, the law firm’s counsel said it had no record of the transfers.

 Meyer was terminated in 2012.